7 OFFBEAT Best Places to Visit Near Delhi in November in INDIA

 2. Darang, Himachal Pradesh – A hamlet of the beautiful tea estates

 It is one of the best offbeat holiday destinations near Delhi from where you can view the majestic Dhauladhars standing tall over the delightful hamlet.
 For the adventure lovers, the estate has trekking expeditions that go through the enormously spread tea plantation, mountain streams, and forests of Pine and Deodar.

 Distance from Delhi: 434 km via NH44

 How to reach: In order to make it to the Darang by air, tourists have to book their flight tickets for Dharamsala (21 km from the estate).
-Taking a car on rent for self-drive is another viable option which allows you full freedom of driving at your own pace and making random halts to click pictures.
+Taking a car on rent for self-drive is another viable option that allows you full freedom of driving at your own pace and making random halts to click pictures.

 3. Bilaspur, Himachal Pradesh – India’s first planned hill station

 Bilaspur is undoubtedly one of the most adventurous monsoon destinations near Delhi.
 Bilaspur is India’s first planned hill station and is popular for the artificially made Gobind Sagar Lake on Sutlej River.
 It is a beautiful lake where one can rejuvenate and participate in water sports and fishing.

 Distance from Delhi: 396 km via NH44 and NH 205

 How to reach: The nearest airport is at Chandigarh.
 You can also take a self-drive car from Delhi to reach Bilaspur via Chandigarh.